maz808/specargs/docs/source/usage.rst

 Adding Paths and Operations
 ---------------------------

-Adding paths with operations can be accomplished using the :meth:`~apispec_webargs.WebargsAPISpec.create_paths` method of the :class:`~apispec_webargs.WebargsAPISpec` class.
+Adding paths with operations can be accomplished using the :meth:`~specargs.WebargsAPISpec.create_paths` method of the :class:`~specargs.WebargsAPISpec` class.
 This method accepts one argument, `framework_obj`.
 The type of object accepted for this argument is dependent on the current active framework (as mentioned in :ref:`Active Framework`).
 The frameworks and accepted objects are as follows: